captaincobbs/CS_2450_Application/README.md

 - **File Format Support:** The application supports both old (four-digit) and new (six-digit) file formats.
 Files are differentiated at load or run time, but mixing formats within a single file is not allowed.
 - **Multiple File Handling:** The application allows multiple files to be opened simultaneously within a single instance.
 Users can switch between, edit, and execute each file independently.

+##GUI
+####Buttons
+There are a few buttons on the main page/screen of the User Interface.
+These buttons consist of:
+**Main page buttons**
+- Open Project: lets the user select a pre-written file of valid code to the interface
+- New Project: allows users to open a new project.
+However, the user is asked to specify the maximum number of lines their code will consist of.
+- Edit Theme: Allows users to change the entire interface's color theme by selecting a color or inputting a color.
+- Exit: Closes the Program